Black Colossus: Plot overview

 An ancient wizard named Thugra Khotan is awoken from his 3,000-year slumber by Shevatas, a Zamoran thief (he doesn't survive the experience).
 Soon, Thugra remembers his dream of world domination.
 He assumes the alias of Natohk (The "Veiled One"), assembles an army of desert nomads, and begins his strategy of conquering the Hyborian nations.
 But the tiny kingdom of Khoraja – with a mixed Hyborian-Shemite population, culture, and religion – stands in his way.
 Khoraja is ruled by the beautiful Yasmela, sister of the king, who is now a prisoner in neighboring Ophir.
 Fearing Natohk's invasion, Yasmela seeks advice from the god of her ancestors, Mitra.
 Yasmela is told to travel into the streets and offer her kingdom's defenses to the first man she meets.

 The first man she encounters is Conan the Cimmerian.
 Conan already has a position in Yasmela's army.
 Now, he is given full command over Khoraja's royal military, much to the confusion of his more cultured comrades.
 The arrogant officers now under Conan's command ridicule their new commander.
 However, they soon fall victim to Natohk's magic.
 Meanwhile, Natohk has made it clear conquering the world is not the only goal on his agenda; he also desires Queen Yasmela for himself.

 Conan and his soldiers defeat Natohk's army, and the wizard devises a final attempt to capture Yasmela.
 Conan confronts him near the ruins of a Stygian temple.

 Themes

 The story marks an important stage in the career of Conan.
-Due to the direct intervention of Mitra, Conan - who had never commanded more than a "company of cut-throats" - is given the opportunity to become a general and emerge victorious from an epic battle involving tens of thousands of soldiers while affecting the future of the whole world.
-Though Conan's career would know many more ups and downs, this was an important step towards him eventually becoming a king, which is foreshadowed in the story, and which Howard and his readers already knew since "The Phoenix on the Sword" was already published half a year earlier..
+Due to the direct intervention of Mitra, Conan – who had never commanded more than a "company of cut-throats" – is given the opportunity to become a general and emerge victorious from an epic battle involving tens of thousands of soldiers while affecting the future of the whole world.
+Though Conan's career would know many more ups and downs, this was an important step towards him eventually becoming a king, which is foreshadowed in the story, and which Howard and his readers already knew since "The Phoenix on the Sword" was already published half a year earlier.

-At the climax of Leonard Carpenter's Conan the Great, set years later when Conan is King of Aquilonia, it is revealed that Conan's relationship with Yasmela resulted in the secret birth of a son.
-Conan never knew about his son, who eventually becomes the king of Koth.
-This revelation is important to the plot of Carpenter's book.

 The expression: "A short life and a merry one", used by the character Amalric in Howard's story, is attributed to the Australian bushranger Steve Hart (1859 – 1880).